 - Verify at least one (1) academic year of experience teaching students in a middle school, high school or college classroom setting.
 Substitute teaching experiences does not count.

 - Successfully complete the required content area testing corresponding to the major of your master's degree & the secondary pedagogy test (Test #006 - Secondary Education).
 Please see the Teacher Testing website for more information.

-- Provide evidence of valid adult CPR/Heimlich Maneuver certification.
+- Provide evidence of valid adult CPR/AED/Heimlich maneuver certification.

 - After July 1, 2013 -- Suicide Prevention Training Certificate.
 Click Here for a list of resources.

 Payment/Costs involved for licensure of Advanced Degree

 When you apply for an original license there are 2 fees associated with the licensure: an Evaluation Fee and a License Application Fee.
 The initial payment will be used for the evaluation of your credentials.
 This fee is $35.00 (plus handling and transaction fees).
 After the evaluation is completed, a second payment of $35.00 (plus handling and transaction fees) will be due to issue the license.
 The Office of Educator Licensing will notify you when this payment is due.

 To apply for the Advanced Degree submit the following materials:

 - Complete a profile, application and pay for the application through our online Licensing Verification and Information System, LVIS.
 Click HERE to access LVIS information.

 - A completed Areas for Evaluation form.
 Select all subjects for which you want to be evaluated.
 You will only be evaluated for the subjects selected.